covid19-bh-machine-learning/master/report/paper.md

 The alignment-free approach shows promising features, including the ability to mirror the standard alignment methods in recognizing the nearest neighbours of a long sequence.
 The ideal behaviour was to be halfway between the classic phylogenetic trees and new information, and the tree distance used to assess the best model is crucial at this step.
 The Robinson-Foulds distance may have been too generic to grasp the details needed to be used as an objective function (the best model in this work is the one which minimizes the RF distance), and while _easier_ features are present, like the nearness to SARS-Co-V, bat and pangolin, more subtle similarities are still not caught.
 The reason for this, in our opinion, should be searched in the human made choices (_e.g._ objective functions and hyperparameter search strategies), not in the method itself, which has yielded promising results, mirroring classical results with an alignment-free approach.

-###Epitope predictions reveal distinct clusters for protein types

-NUMBER OF BINDERS AND NON BINDERS

-THE PLOTS

 ## Future work